Upcoming Events

 Lexington Living Landscapes-sponsored events

-Presented by Lexington Living Landscapes with generous funding from the Lexington Field and Garden Club.
+Presented by Lexington Living Landscapes and Cary Memorial Library

 Our 4th Annual Native Pollinator Plant Sale